calvincheewx/calvincheewx.github.io/index.md

 ### 1. Data collection from various sources

-a domain of choice can be chosen on which analysis needs to be done.
+A domain of choice can be chosen on which analysis needs to be done.
 Areas could be sales, marketing, finance, retail, healthcare, or others.

 **Data Source:** Singapore Tourism Analytics Network (STAN) website [https://stan.stb.gov.sg/content/stan/en/tourism-statistics.html]